by Storyboard Media

 On this day, January 9th, 2019, as our company turns five years old…

 WE ARE REDEFINING THE WORD VIDEO.

 Video is a practice, not a deliverable.
-It is NOT merely the result of writing, shooting, and editing footage into a compressed digital file.
+It is not merely the result of writing, shooting, and editing footage into a compressed digital file.
 Video is a continuous cycle of strategizing, planning, creating, producing, distributing, promoting, analyzing, and applying what you’ve learned to the next iteration.

-And when it comes to business, video is no longer a novelty, but a necessity.
+When it comes to business, video is no longer a novelty, but a necessity.
 And because it will be an integral part of our business, we must aim for our video to be effective.
 Effective video helps us achieve our desired future state.
 Effective video helps our prospects and customers achieve their desired future states.
 Effective video allows us to learn about our viewers as much as they learn about us.

 So in order to practice effective video for business, we will follow the rules below as if our jobs depend on it.

 Above all else, our video content must be carefully designed to serve a singular purpose.
 The purpose of each video may be informed by company goals, business unit goals, or personal goals – but the purpose will always be clearly stated before any video is produced.

 Our video must integrate with our marketing, sales, and customer success technology so that our revenue teams can leverage the data we uncover in a way that serves our purpose.
 Furthermore, our video will not function outside of our other strategic endeavors, and it will not live in isolation from our other content.
 It will complement and amplify our company culture, our brand voice, and our existing/future content – including our other videos.

 We will make our video’s purpose specific rather than making “one video to rule them all.”
 Our video will have a clearly defined objective, audience, and call to action.
 Because if we try to do everything, we will do nothing; if we try to speak to everyone, we speak to no one; if we ask our viewer to do everything, they will do nothing.